Members of Country/Region Heritage required: 15 (Includes 2 staff)

 Maximum staff members: 5

-All players must complete a tournament registration form before they will be permitted to be listed on any final roster.
+All players must complete a player registration form before they will be permitted to be listed on any final roster.
 Any participant with missing information will not be allowed to participate in the Youth Nations Cup until the said information is provided.

 b) Any games ties in the knockout stages will go straight to penalty kicks